 Interpretation-Yes, an engagement performed under international standards would be included in the scope of the peer review.
 Under U.S. professional standards, the engagement would comply with elements of both the international standards and U.S. professional standards.
-However, the peer reviewer should only test compliance with the U.S. professional standards described in paragraph .06 of the peer review standards, i.e. SASs, SSARS, SSAEs, Government Auditing Standards, and auditing standards for non-SEC issuers performed pursuant to the standards of the PCAOB.
+However, the peer reviewer should only test compliance with the U.S. professional standards described in paragraph .06 of the peer review standards (that is, engagements performed under SASs, SSARS, SSAEs, Government Auditing Standards, and PCAOB standards not subject to PCAOB permanent inspection).
 Testing of compliance with any international standards is not included in the scope of the review.